 Teaching is just not natural for me.
 Being an introvert, I find teaching classes to be incredibly draining having to constantly be “on.”
 Plus, I’ve known for a long time that I hate being the centre of attention and being a teacher means having people’s attention on me.
 I just feel unnatural and uncomfortable.

 I have difficulty speaking off the top of my head in a formal setting sometimes – especially when I’m nervous.
-I like thinking things thoroughly and preparing before sharing my thoughts.
-Otherwise they just come out disjointed and with a lot of pauses.
+I like thinking things over thoroughly and preparing in my head before sharing my thoughts.
+Otherwise, they just come out disjointed and with a lot of pauses.
 I really admire people who can just talk for the sake of talking.
-Maybe I should join toastmasters.
+Maybe I should join Toastmasters.

 2. Just because you speak the language doesn’t mean you can teach it